 - Sleep Trial: Risk-free, 100 nights

-If your hip pain comes from living an active lifestyle, you’ll want to check out the Zoma Sports Mattress.
-Zoma designed this mattress specifically for those needing performance recovery.
+If your hip pain comes from living an active lifestyle, you’ll want to check out the Zoma Mattress.
+Zoma Sleep designed this comfortable mattress specifically with sportspeople in mind.

-The sleep trial for this mattress is 100 nights and the company offers free shipping and returns.
-There is also a 10-year warranty during which you’re covered for full product repair or replacement against workmanship and structural defects.
+The 100-night sleep trial for this mattress comes with free shipping and returns.
+The 10-year warranty covers full product repair or replacement against workmanship and structural defects.

 - Thickness: 10 inches